seyhaheng7/loyalty-app/README.md

 This Repo is a sample project for Ruby On Rails team.
 Before start every project we need to clone the existing feature in this project and extend feature.

+Waring: Please remove unnecessary Gems as the overload gems will slow down the app performance.
+Note: Review the Wiki for Gem removal